fractalswift/road-traffic-visualiser/README.md

 // TODO

-// Timeseries: - only the vehicle filter works for timeseries so far.
-Add more functionality - add functionality to total/average selector
+// Timeseries: - search box filters don't work yet, and the filters are all applied as "or" - next step is to make them exclusive by column.
+Also add functionality to total/average selector

 // Year Breakdown: - consider switch to different chart type - changes in data from year to year aren't that big or obvious